Roosevelt, New York: Education

 The majority of Roosevelt is located within the boundaries of (and is thus served by) the Roosevelt Union Free School District.
 However, small portions of the hamlet's southwestern and southeastern corners are located within the boundaries of (and thus served by) the Baldwin Union Free School District and the Freeport Union Free School District, respectively.
-As such, children who reside within Roosevelt and attend public schools go to school in one of these three districts depending on where they live within the hamlet.
+Accordingly, children who reside within Roosevelt and attend public schools go to school in one of these three districts depending on where they live within the hamlet.

-Additionally, the portion of the Meadowbrook State Parkway within the hamlet is located within the Merrick UFSD, the North Merrick UFSD, and the Bellmore–Merrick Central High School District.
-However, no homes in the hamlet are located in these areas.
+Additionally, the portion of the Meadowbrook State Parkway within the hamlet is located within the Merrick Union Free School District, the North Merrick Union Free School District, and the Bellmore–Merrick Central High School District.
+However, no residences in Roosevelt are located within these areas of the hamlet.